Fabulous film locations from the silver screen

 One of London’s most popular filming spots, the Old Royal Naval College has featured in Les Misérables, Pirates of the Caribbean: On Stranger Tides and is used as a stand-in for Buckingham Palace in The Crown.
 Perched on the bank of the Thames, it encapsulates a sense of historic London, with 500 years of British history on display within its walls.
 The magnificent Painted Hall is a particular highlight, boasting one of the most spectacular Baroque interiors in Europe.

 When it came to adapting Evelyn Waugh's fantastic Brideshead Revisited for the small screen, the Courtaulds' Art Deco palace was the perfect period residence.
-After centuries of neglect, Virgina and Stephen Courtauld set about lovingly restoring the palace, resulting in what is now considered a masterpiece of 20th-century design.
+After centuries of neglect, Virginia and Stephen Courtauld set about lovingly restoring the palace, resulting in what is now considered a masterpiece of 20th-century design.
+The circular entrance hall standing in for Fox Studios in the biopic Stan and Ollie.
 The glamorous interiors are set in ancient surroundings, retaining remnants of a Tudor palace.
 There are also a spectacular 19 acres of garden featuring a medieval bridge.